Coat of arms of Lepage families

 But a coat of arms cannot be complete without its blazon.
 What is that?
 The coat of arms is simply the detailed and written description of the coat of arms, in a heraldic syntax and vocabulary, which makes it possible to ensure that an artist is able to reproduce the design.
 As you can imagine, when the European Kingdoms decreed taxes on coats of arms, the magistrates responsible for collecting coats of arms were not all champions in painting or engraving!
 We therefore wrote the blazon, rather than producing the illustration, in the armorials of the time, the registers of the moment.

 The blazon of our coat of arms reads as follows:

-All surmounted by a silver helmet, nailed and decorated with gules and gold,
+The whole surmounted by a silver helmet, nailed and decorated with gules and gold,

 (silver helmet with nails and ribbons red and gold)

-Cime of a lion issuant Gules turned to dexter,
+Cimé of a lion issuant gules turned to dexter,

 (blue and gold lambrequin)